-The 2019 global pandemic has put business continuity to the test.
+The global pandemic has put business continuity to the test.
 The pandemic has been a significant risk event that required organizations to take immediate actions to manage risks impacting their people, operations and financial sustainability.
-These actions included testing business continuity plans, emergency management systems and disaster preparedness (Refer to Section 6.2, Worst Case Scenario Exercises).
-During these unprecedented times of uncertainty, constant change and business disruption, an organization's long-term viability hinges on its ability to:
+These actions included testing business continuity plans, emergency management systems and disaster

-- be resilient in the face of uncertainty - adapt business practices to competing market pressures - continuously innovate fresh and novel concepts to create long-term, sustainable value
+- be resilient in the face of uncertainty - adapt business practices to competing market pressures - · continuously innovate fresh and novel concepts to create long-term, sustainable value

-CPA Canada's RAISE philosophy3 was developed to help guide organizations to assess their level of resilience, adaptability and capacity to innovate in response to change to achieve continuity and sustainability.
+CPA Canada's RAISE philosophy was developed to help guide organizations to assess their level of resilience, adaptability and capacity to innovate in response to change to achieve continuity and sustainability.
 Implementing sound risk management strategies and practices supports this philosophy.

 Taking a risk can also generate returns and value.
 This is the opportunity side of risk management.
-However, for the purposes of this MAG, the focus will be on mitigating the negative impacts of risk.
-For organizations that already have a mature ERM program and are moving toward a risk-optimized / opportunity mindset, refer to MAG® entitled The CAM-I Risk-Value Curve: Understanding Your Risk Appetite to Create Value.
+However, for the purposes of this guideline, the focus will be on mitigating the negative impacts of risk.